rhythm010/studio/CONTRIBUTING.md

 # Contributing to Companion Studio

 > **Coding Standards (Must Read!)**
-> - **Only change code which is part of the prompt.** Do not make changes at places which are out of scope of prompt
+> - **NEVER OVER ENGINEER.
+Always write mimimum and clean code to perform a task.** Do not make changes at places which are out of scope of prompt
-> - **Keep logic simple and easy to read.** Prioritize human readability over cleverness.
+> - **only touch part of the code which is under the scope of the prompt**
 > - **Break down complex logic.** If a line or block is hard to follow, split it into smaller, named parts or helper functions.
 > - **Double-check your logic.** Review your implementation at least twice to ensure correctness and clarity.
 > - **Ask for clarification where needed.** If you are ever unsure about a requirement or prompt, ask before proceeding.